Sampling conditioned hypoelliptic diffusions: Introduction

-One novelty of this article compared to earlier work like \cite{Zabczyk88,HairerStuartVoss07} is that there is no natural Banach space (like the space of continuous functions) on which the nonlinearity is well-defined and on which the linearised equation generates a contraction semigroup.
+One novelty of this article compared to earlier work like \cite{Zabczyk88,HairerStuartVoss07} is that there is no natural Banach space (like the space of continuous functions) on which the nonlinearity is well defined and on which the linearized equation generates a contraction semigroup.
 The reason for this is that the linear operator of the equations studied in this article is a fourth-order differential operator.
 Another technical difficulty stems from the fact that the nonlinearity $\CN$ has very weak dissipativity and regularity properties.

-While preparing this text, we performed some numerical simulations on the fourth order SPDE presented here.
-Our aim was to study whether the SPDE could be used as the basis of an infinite dimensional MCMC method.
-Differently from the situation in earlier articles, these simulations proved prohibitively slow and the resulting method does not seem like a useful approach to sampling.
-This is mainly due to the fact the convergence time to equilibrium seems to grow like $T^4$ and thus can get very big for non-trivial problems.
-In the gradient case, since the system converges to the second-order SPDE as $m\to 0$, one could expect improved convergence rates for small values of~$m$.
-However, the theory developed in~\cite{Hairer10} suggests that the relevant lengthscale for the small-$m$ problem is $m$, suggesting that one would need numerical simulations that resolve significantly smaller scales than that in order to obtain reliable results.
-Again, this would lead to inefficient numerical methods even in the case of small~$m$.
+While preparing this text, we performed some numerical simulations on the fourth-order SPDE presented here.
+Our aim was to study whether the SPDE could be used as the basis of an infinite-dimensional MCMC method.
+Different from the situation in earlier articles, these simulations proved prohibitively slow and the resulting method does not seem like a useful approach to sampling.
+This is mainly due to the fact that the convergence time to equilibrium seems to grow like $T^4$ and thus can get very big for nontrivial problems.
+In the gradient case, since the system converges to the second-order SPDE as $m\to0$, one could expect improved convergence rates for small values of $m$.
+However, the theory developed in \cite{Hairer10} suggests that the relevant lengthscale for the small-$m$ problem is $m$, suggesting that one would need numerical simulations that resolve significantly smaller scales than that in order to obtain reliable results.
+Again, this would lead to inefficient numerical methods even in the case of small $m$.
 Consequently, we do not include our simulation results in this article.

-For a number of articles considering fourth-order (S)PDEs, see for example \cite{BloMaPaWa01}, \cite{DaPraDe96} and \cite{LauCueMa96}.
-Alternative methods to construct solutions of SPDEs and to identify their stationary distributions are based on the theory of Dirichlet forms, see \textit{e.g.}~\cite{RoMa92}.
+For a number of articles considering fourth-order (S)PDEs, see, for example, \mbox{\cite{BloMaPaWa01,DaPraDe96}} and \cite{LauCueMa96}.
+Alternative methods to construct solutions of SPDEs and to identify their stationary distributions are based on the theory of Dirichlet forms (see, e.g., \cite{RoMa92}).

-The text is structured as follows: in section~\ref{S:problem} we give a detailed description of the sampling problem under consideration and formulate the main result in theorem~\ref{T:answer}.
-The proof of this result is given in sections \ref{S:operator}, \ref{S:linear} and~\ref{S:nonlinear}.
+The text is structured as follows: in Section \ref{S:problem} we give a detailed description of the sampling problem under consideration and formulate the main result in Theorem \ref{T:answer}.
+The proof of this result is given in Sections \ref{S:operator}, \ref{S:linear} and \ref{S:nonlinear}.